brookshelley/brookshelley.github.com/movies.md

 **Spider-Man: Into the Spiderverse**

-Such a fun,silly movie.
+Such a fun, silly movie.
 I recently played the Spider-Man PS4 game, so it was cool to see Miles return.
 Also, I’m a fan of Spider-Gwen, and I’m stoked she got a movie appearance.
 The whole theater was cracking up for over half of the film, and then it got a little serious and action-y.
 I really hope they make another one of these.
 The animation was wild, and super original too.

 **The Favourite**